This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-How To Make A Mushroom Casserole For One
+How To Make A Mushroom Casserole

-These step-by-step photos and instructions help you visualize how to make a small mushroom casserole.
+These photos and instructions help you visualize how to make a small mushroom casserole.
 See the recipe box below for ingredient amounts and full recipe instructions.

 1. Preheat the oven to 375°F (190°C).